- What are the Davis Conservation Foundation’s funding objectives?

 An Income Statement is also known as the Income and Expense Statement, Statement of Activities or Profit & Loss Statement depending on the origin of the report (e.g. an Audit, Quicken, Quickbooks).
 It reports an organization’s revenue and expenses for a set period of time, such as the most recent fiscal year.
 Reports should reflect the most recently completed fiscal year.

 The project budget outlines the total income and expenses specific to the entire project.
 A one-page table format is preferred.
 The total project budget and the request amount must tie with the amount listed on the application form page.
 Budgets may be itemized by function (e.g. program development, training, evaluation, or phase I, II, or III) or by object (e.g. consultants, supplies, equipment).
+Please provide details of additional project funding including source, amount, and status (received, committed, and/or requested) to date.
 Applicants should submit budgets that are easiest for them to develop and monitor.
 When the project has been completed grantees will be expected to submit financial reports based on the original budget.

 Example: Project Budget